 MDAS model parameters were adjusted to obtain a calibrated model for sediment load.
 The erosion on pervious landuses was simulated as the result of soil detachment driven by rainfall precipitation and sediment transport with overland flow.
+A flow chart depicting the sediment model parameters and processes is shown in Figure 5-2 below.
 The coefficient in the soil detachment equation (KRER) was estimated from the RUSLE erodibility values of specific soil types in the STATSGO soil database.
 The primary sediment parameter adjusted by landuses was the sediment washoff coefficient (KSER).
 Other relevant parameters for the land based sediment calibration such as daily reduction in detached sediment (AFFIX) and fraction land surface protected from rainfall (COVER) were estimated for each modeled landuse.
 Initial parameter values for the sediment parameters were based on available landuse specific storm sampling monitoring data and landuse specific unit area loading values from literature.
 Values were refined during the calibration process by comparing the simulated sediment concentration with the water quality data in the WAB database.
 Land based sediment calibration consisted of adjusting the KSER for each landuse according to their sediment producing capacities.
 Background landuses were assigned sediment loading similar to the forested areas of Shrewsbury Hollow.
 Most sediment producing landuses were assigned sediment loading similar to the ones derived from the surface mine sites of Coalburg Branch.
 Oil and gas, harvested forest, and burned forest landuses were assigned sediment parameters assuming a split of 1/2 barren and 1/2 forested.